-The Brand X Ascend dropper post comes direct from Chain Reaction for the bargain price of £120 (at time of writing this review).
+The Brand-X Ascend dropper post comes direct from Chain Reaction for a bargain price.

 Of all the components on you bike, a dropper post will make the biggest improvement in your riding because being able to drop the saddle right out of the way for the steep tricky stuff and then pop it back up again for those long tortious climbs, means you’ll always have the ideal saddle height without ever having to get off the bike.

 Dropper posts are pretty sophisticated, so are generally pricey but Brand-X cuts ways the marketing and hype and offers a cable activated dropper for £160 or if you go to the CRC website £99!